lokkju/cassandra-tools/README.md

 ### ls-sstm
 *display the min and max dates for each SSTable in a directory*

-When using Cassandra Time Window Compaction Strategy, SSTables do not get deleted if they contain any rows with a TTL set to 0.
+When using Cassandra's *Time Window Compaction Strategy*, SSTables do not get deleted if they contain any rows with a TTL set to 0.
 If you didn't set a TTL on insert, and didn't set a default TTL for the table, your SSTables will never get automatically deleted.